stanfordnlp/stanza/_pages/client_properties.md

 ```python
 with CoreNLPClient(properties='/path/to/server.props') as client:
 ```
-This option allows the finest levels of control over what annotators and models are going to be used in the server.
-For details on how to write a property file, please see [the instructions on configuring CoreNLP property files](https://stanfordnlp.github.io/CoreNLP/cmdline.html#configuring-corenlp-properties).
+This option allows the finest level of control over what annotators and models are going to be used in the server.
+For details on how to write a property file, please see the [instructions on configuring CoreNLP property files](https://stanfordnlp.github.io/CoreNLP/cmdline.html#configuring-corenlp-properties).

 ## Commonly-used CoreNLP Client Options

 Using customized `properties` is the most common way that you want to customize your CoreNLP server.
-However, sometimes you may want to have even more control on different aspects of the client, such as the port that it uses to communicate with the server, the output format from the server, or the memory that you want to allocate to your server.
+However, sometimes you may want to have even more control on different aspects of your client-server, such as the port that the client uses to communicate with the server, the output format from the server, or the memory that you want to allocate to your server.

-Here we provide a list of commonly-used arguments that you can initialize your `CoreNLPClient` with, along with their descriptions:
+Here we provide a list of commonly-used arguments that you can initialize your `CoreNLPClient` with, along with their default values and descriptions:

 | Option name | Type | Default | Description |
 | --- | --- | --- | --- |